- An outstanding copy of the band’s third album, with solid Double Plus (A++) sound on both sides – reasonably quiet vinyl for this title too

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

-What these outstanding sides on A Hard Road have to offer is not hard to hear:
+What the best sides of A Hard Road have to offer is not hard to hear

 - The biggest, most immediate staging in the largest acoustic space